Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing: Results

-\textbf{UniqueSignature.} This original synthetic dataset consists of randomly generated graphs, each having 30 to 70 nodes with an edge creation probability $p_\text{edge}$ following the Erd\H{o}s-R\'{e}nyi model \cite{Gilbert1959_ER_graphs}.
-Each node $u \in \mathcal{V}$ is also assigned an integer weight $w_u$, $-W \leq w_u \leq W$.
+\textbf{UniqueSignature.} This original synthetic dataset consists of randomly generated graphs, each having 30 to 70 nodes with an edge creation probability $p_\text{edge}$ following the Erd\H{o}s-R\'{e}nyi model.
+Each node $u \in \mathcal{V}$ is also assigned an integer weight $w_u$ with $-W \leq w_u \leq W$.
 The task is then to identify \textit{catalyst} nodes---nodes $u$ with a neighboring node $v \in \mathcal{N}(u)$ whose weight matches the total weight of all neighboring nodes of $u$, \textit{i.e.}, $w_v = \sum_{w \in \mathcal{N}(u)} w_w$.
-Motivated by previous works \cite{brody2021attentive,lim2024contextualized}, this \textit{diagnostic} binary node classification problem is intentionally designed to illustrate the limitations of existing GNN variants, even in such trivial reasoning tasks, underscoring the significance of having both contextualized messages and neighborhood-contextualization in GNNs.
+As the graphs are generated randomly, the number of catalyst nodes naturally varies based on the generation configurations, as indicated by $\%_\text{pos}$.
+Motivated by previous works \citep{brody2021attentive,lim2024contextualized}, this dataset is \textit{not} intended to serve as a comprehensive measure of general expressivity, but rather as a highly targeted \textit{diagnostic probe} with an inherent structural bias, specifically and intentionally designed to highlight a specific limitation---neighborhood-agnosticism---inherent in existing message-passing architectures.
+By requiring the model to reason about the aggregate state of the local neighborhood, this diagnostic binary node classification problem empirically illustrates the necessity and utility of neighborhood-contextualization.